saikatHi6/ConceptDoc/DevOps/Container.md

 ### UnionFS

 Transparently overlays file and directories of separate file system to create coharent file system.
 Each participent directory is referred as a branch.
 UnionFS is used for implimenting a layered image.

+## Container Runtimes
+    - runC
+    - Docker
+    - Rocket(rkt)

+### Docker

+Client communication with the Docker demon running on the Docker host with REST API.
+Docker introduced "containerd".
+Docker demon manage docker runtime

+### Rocket(rkt)

+rkt has no demon process.
+It's works well with "systemd".
+Rkt currently using ACI.
+ACI has two component. rocket has a modular architecture for execution invoking process.

+  - rootfs : A tar file which contains all files to execute the application.
+  - Image Manifest : A file which define execution paramete and resource constraints.